-Deirdre A. Cunnane has served as our Senior Vice President and General Counsel since November 2015 and as our Treasurer since April 2016.
+Deirdre A. Cunnane has served as our Chief Legal Officer since February 2018 and as our Treasurer since April 2016.
+Previously, she served as our Senior Vice President and General Counsel from November 2015 to February 2018.
 Prior to joining Catabasis, Ms. Cunnane served as General Counsel at Advanced Technology Ventures, or ATV, from January 2006 to October 2015, and at Lightstone Ventures, or Lightstone, from its founding in January 2012 until October 2015.
 Prior to ATV and Lightstone, Ms. Cunnane was an investment officer at BancBoston Ventures and Deputy General Counsel at BancBoston Capital.
 Ms. Cunnane started her law career with, and later became a Partner in, Goodwin Procter's corporate department.
 Ms. Cunnane holds a J.D. from Boston College Law School and a B.S. in Finance from the Boston College School of Management.